 In the event of delay in payment of invoices, the Buyer shall pay the Seller a contractual penalty of 0.05% of the amount due for each day of delay plus interest on late payment, unless otherwise provided for in the contract.
 The Seller's right to compensation for damages in full is not affected by the payment of the contractual penalty or interest on late payment.

 7) The Seller is obliged to hand over the ordered goods for transport within 2 working days after payment of the purchase price on the basis of the relevant document issued by the Seller.
 The date of payment of the purchase price shall be deemed to be the date on which the sum of money is credited to the account of the Seller's payment service provider.
 Together with the delivery of the goods, the Seller shall issue and send the Buyer an invoice - tax document.

-9) The terms of clause 2 shall also apply mutatis mutandis to the charging of services and costs associated with the delivery of the goods.
+9) The terms of Article 3 also apply mutatis mutandis to the charging of services and costs associated with the delivery of the goods.
 The Buyer shall pay for these on the basis of a tax invoice.

 10) The purchase contract between the seller and the buyer can only be concluded in the Czech language.

 11) The price list of packing and transport costs is available on the Seller's website HERE.